Payday loans - reasons to complain about your lender

 - you weren’t given full or accurate information about how and when to pay back your loan – explain what was missing or inaccurate

 - the lender didn’t check your finances or personal circumstances to see if you were in a position to pay back the loan – explain anything which they should have taken into account, such as your age, mental health, employment status, income, expenditure, proof of identity or financial history

-- the lender did not tell you that a payday loan should not be used for long term borrowing or if you are in financial difficulty
+- the lender didn't tell you that a payday loan shouldn't be used for long-term borrowing or if you're in financial difficulty

-- the lender did not tell you what to do if you have a complaint
+- the lender didn't tell you what to do if you have a complaint

 - the lender didn't set out clearly how continuous payment authority (CPA) works and your right to cancel it.
 CPA is where you agree to pay the loan by making a series of deductions from your credit or debit card